 In acneic skin, there is increased sebum produced (due to hormones) and build-up of cells within the pores.
 With more in numbers, the skin cells become sticky and get stuck within the pore.
 This blocked pore, also known as a comedone, leads to the start of all types of acne.

-You might have heard that acne is an inflammatory skin disease.
+You might have heard that acne is an inflammatory skin condition.
 But not all comedones are inflamed.
 The non-inflammed types are commonly known as blackheads or whiteheads.

 - Open comedone (blackhead) – open; exposed to air, appearing black due to oxidation.